-- 14. Southern Area Coordination Center: The Parties to this Agreement recognize the Southern Area Coordination Center in Atlanta, GA as the Geographic Area Coordination Center (GACC) for the Southern Geographic Area.
+- 14. Southern Area Coordination Center: The Parties to this Agreement recognize the Southern Area Coordination Center in Atlanta as the Geographic Area Coordination Center (GACC) for the Southern Geographic Area.
 The Parties to this Agreement will coordinate, mobilize and demobilize emergency management resources through the Geographic Area Coordination Center as appropriate.
-Parties to this Agreement are not precluded from independent movement of their own resources. - 14A.
-Mississippi Interagency Coordination Center: The Agencies to this Agreements recognize the Mississippi Interagency Coordination Center (MICC) in Jackson, MS as the common coordination center for Mississippi.
-The Agencies to this Agreement will coordinate fire management activities and resource movements through MICC as appropriate.
-Staffing, funding, and level of participation will be agreed to by the affected Agencies to this Agreement and documented in annual operating plans and/or appropriate mobilization guides.
-Agencies to this Agreement are not precluded from independent movement of resources. - 15.
+Parties to this Agreement are not precluded from independent movement of their own resources. - 15.
 Interagency Resources: Interagency funding, staffing, and utilization of resources and facilities will be pursued by the Parties to this Agreement whenever an interagency approach is appropriate and cost effective.
 Shared staffing and funding will be commensurate with each Parties use of resources, will be agreed to and documented in operating plans, and will be subject to the availability of appropriations.

 To the extent practical, additional preparedness resource requests will be coordinated.
-The coordination process will be identified in the appropriate geographic, statewide, or subgeographic area operating plan.
+The coordination process will be identified in the appropriate geographic, statewide, or sub-geographic area operating plan.